WindClan/Standards/Standards/CCSMB-14.md

 # *CCSMB 14:* Stereo television

-*Author: @notbronwyn*
+*Author: @WindClan*
 *Version: v1.0*
-*Last updated: 2024-03-30*
+*Last updated: 2024-06-22*

+## Both:
+BIMG video should be at least 57x38 characters (resolution of a 3x3 monitor) and no more than 20 fps.

+The only requirement for the video is that it can be decoded without hogging server resources

 ## Server:
 Videos should either be in BIMG but other formats do not break compliance as long as they are marked in "type" to avoid issues with clients and there is an open-source encoder and decoder

   an example of this would be [PBB](https://raw.githubusercontent.com/craftytv/pigutv/main/pbbconverter.py) which is supported in the example server

-Broadcasts in BIMG should only use the default CraftOS pallete
+High framerate broadcasts in BIMG should only use the default CraftOS pallete or a static pallete that doesn't change

 Each frame of video should have enough audio to last the entire frame and no more